remy727/remy727.github.io/_posts/2023-06-08-model-types.md

 end
 ```

+### Form models
-1. Form models: These models are used to handle form submissions and validations that are not directly tied to a specific domain model.
+These models are used to handle form submissions and validations that are not directly tied to a specific domain model.
 They can be useful for complex forms that involve multiple domain models or for forms that don't map directly to a single domain model.
 Form models typically inherit from ActiveModel::Model or include ActiveModel::Model module.

 ```ruby
 # app/models/contact_form.rb